Cuttyhunk Island: Notable shipwrecks

-Years later the grinding stone from the Wanderer, which had been found prior, year unknown, was found propping up the old stairs that lead to the Cuttyhunk Corner Store.
-One of two gift shops on the island.
-The Sea Girl being the other.
+Years later, the grinding stone from the Wanderer, which had been found prior, year unknown, was found propping up the old stairs that lead to the Cuttyhunk Corner Store.
 Once discovered under the steps it was set into the new floor of the gift shop, and can be seen front and center as one enters the gift shop.
 There is a clear engraving on the circular stone that reads Wanderer.